-- The credit rating of the counterparty, which is used to derive the probability of default; - · The loss given default; - The potential recovery which may be made in the event of default; - The extent of any collateral that the firm has in respect of the exposures; and - · Any second order risks that may arise where the firm has collateral against the credit risk exposure.
+- The credit rating of the counterparty, which is used to derive the probability of default; - The loss given default; - The potential recovery which may be made in the event of default;

+- The extent of any collateral that the firm has in respect of the exposures; and - Any second order risks that may arise where the firm has collateral against the credit risk exposure.

 The credit risk exposures of the Company are monitored regularly to ensure that counterparties remain creditworthy, to ensure there is appropriate diversification of counterparties and to ensure that exposures are within approved limits.
-At 31 December 2022, the Company's material credit exposures were to financial institutions (primarily through the investment of shareholder funds), corporate entities (including external fund managers and reinsurers) and individuals (primarily through fund management trade settlement activities).